sin-ack/zigself/README.md

 ## Building zigSelf

 1. Clone the repository with submodules: `git clone --recurse-submodules https://github.com/sin-ack/zigself`
-2. Run the code: `zig build run -- test.self`
+2. Run the code: `zig build run -- examples/fibonacci.self`

 That's it!
+If you want to build a release version, you can build one with `zig build -Drelease-fast=true` and the binary will be in `zig-out/bin/`.

 ## Current status of zigSelf